tmobile/magentaA11y/_checklist-native/radio.md

 	- `setTitle( )` method
 	- If no visible label, use `accessibilityLabel` on control
 	- `Hint` is used sparingly and if the results of interacting with it are not obvious from the control's label
-	- Match visible label
 	- To hide labels from VoiceOver announcements, uncheck the Accessibility Enabled checkbox in the Identity Inspector or use `isAccessibilityElement=false`
-	- If hiding visible label from screen reader, use `accessibilityLabel` on control
 - **Android Tips**
 	- `android:text` XML attribute
 	- Optional: use `contentDescription` for a more descriptive name, depending on type of view and for elements without a visible label